Not too long ago, there was a shortage of the famous red sauce we all know and love.

 Tapatío is a Mexican-American condiment that’s very spicy and adds delicious flavor to any meal.

-You can dip foods into Tapatío, but it does have a thinner consistency.
+You can dip foods into Tapatío, but like Tabasco, it does have a thinner consistency.

 13. Homemade Chili Sauce

 If you don’t have any of the above options available, homemade chili sauce can be a wonderful substitute for Sriracha.

 There are many recipes out there that come in sauce, paste, or powder form.

 And they all have different spice levels, too, so make yours according to your preference.